Aliases for C4BPA Gene

 GeneCards Summary for C4BPA Gene

 C4BPA (Complement Component 4 Binding Protein Alpha) is a Protein Coding gene.
-Diseases associated with C4BPA include Protein S Deficiency and Retinitis Pigmentosa 45.
-Among its related pathways are Innate Immune System and Creation of C4 and C2 activators.
+Diseases associated with C4BPA include Retinitis Pigmentosa 45 and Protein S Deficiency.
+Among its related pathways are Immune response Lectin induced complement pathway and Pertussis.
 GO annotations related to this gene include poly(A) RNA binding.
 An important paralog of this gene is CR1.

 UniProtKB/Swiss-Prot for C4BPA Gene